 Can I save a file in a different file format?

 Yes, if the program you're using supports the other file format you want to use.
-For example, in Microsoft Excel, you could have a spreadsheet you want to change to a CSV format you could choose the Save As option to save it as a CSV.
+For example, in Microsoft Excel, if you have a spreadsheet you want to change to CSV (comma-separated values) format, you could choose the Save As option to save as a CSV.